Module development¶

 --voxel_doc_tool src dst

-is a path to write the updated XML.
+Where src is a path to the original XML, and dst is a path to write the updated XML.
 Both paths can be the same.
-This XML file should be already versionned under doc/graph_nodes.xml
+This XML file should be already versionned under doc/graph_nodes.xml.

 The XML file can then be used to generate several documentations:

-- The Markdown documentation, appearing on the website
+• The Markdown documentation, appearing on the website

-- The C++ documentation, appearing in the editor
+• The C++ documentation, appearing in the editor

-Both are generated by running the script graph_nodes_doc.py
+Both are generated by running the script graph_nodes_doc.py from inside doc/tools/.

-Main layers¶
+Main layers

 This module has 3 main layers: